jazracherif/audacity_sdcnd/CarND-Vehicle-Detection/writeup.md

 #### 2. Show some examples of test images to demonstrate how your pipeline is working.
 What did you do to optimize the performance of your classifier?

-Ultimately I searched on two scales using YCrCb 3-channel HOG features plus spatially binned color and histograms of color in the feature vector, which provided a nice result.
+Ultimately I searched looked at both HLS and YCrCb multiple channel HOG features plus histograms of color in the feature vector, which provided a nice result.
+By combining the SVM classified with a Neural Network, I was able to get a better classification outcome.
 Here are some example images:

 ![alt text][image4]
 ---